-Undergraduates who take Clark University’s The Art and Science of Management course accrue skills that prepare them for careers in businesses or nonprofit organizations.
+Undergraduates who take Clark University’s The Art and Science of Management, a First-Year Intensive course, accrue skills that prepare them for careers in businesses or nonprofit organizations.
 They also gain experience by designing a project to share those skills with a community organization, a course requirement.

 A team of students in a course section taught by Maria Barluenga, professional and experiential learning program manager in the Graduate School of Management’s Stevenish Career Management Center, recently worked with residents of Worcester’s Briarwood Continuing Care Retirement Community.
 The students — Alli Jutras ’19, Jeremy Maltz ’20, Joyce Joseph ’19, Hanna Goldberg ’19 and Alyssa Moreau ’20 — taught retirees about technology such as iPhones and social media.
 Among the residents were Clark alumni, including Kenneth Hedenburg '50.